mtpereira/backshop-ansible-101/slides/md/slides.md

 ## What is Ansible?
   - A configuration management tool with batteries included
   - Simplifies infrastructure provision, configuration and orchestration
-  - Decentralized, agentless and push-based
+  - Decentralized, agentless and (mostly) push-based
   - Uses SSH for communication
   - Declarative language
   - Human-readable YAML files